VanOvermeire/rusty-cdk/README.md

 ## Supported services

-Currently only a limited number of AWS services are (largely or partly) supported:
+Currently only a limited number of AWS services are largely supported, though the safety varies:
 - DynamoDB
 - Lambda
 - SQS